julyc25/PandoraHearts/README.md

 # PandoraHearts
-This is a work in progress w/ HTML/CSS.
+Note: This is not a wiki.
+The purpose of this website is to practice HTML/CSS.
-There will be no Javascript.